Good Time (Alan Jackson song): Critical reception

 Reviewer Matt C. of Engine 145, a country music blog, gave "Good Time" a "thumbs down" review, as he thought that its list-format lyrics were a "crutch" that Jackson was using.
 Although he commended Jackson's "classy and genuine" vocal performance, he nonetheless considered the song lacking in "the kind of sentiment that characterized 'Small Town Southern Man'".
-Adam Tamburin from the same site gave the song a more positive review in his review of the album, stating that the song "[shook] the cobwebs from Jackson's lighthearted side", which he thought had been downplayed on Jackson's more somber offerings (such as Precious Memories, his gospel album).
+Adam Tamburin from the same site gave the song a more positive review in his review of the album, stating that the song "[shook] the cobwebs from Jackson's lighthearted side", which he thought had been downplayed on Jackson's more somber offerings (such as Precious Memories, his first gospel album).

 Initially, Jackson had wanted "Good Time" to be the first single from the album, because he had largely avoided up-tempo songs for the past several years, and wanted to put out "somethin' a little more fun [and] up-tempo."
 However, the staff at his label decided to release "Small Town Southern Man" first, as it was "more typical of what people expect" of him.
 "Good Time" was then chosen as the second single, because it was thought that an up-tempo song would work well for the summertime.